Blood and Marrow Transplant/Cellular Therapy Patient and Family Resources

 Chronic GVHD is a complicated disease and can affect any organ or tissue in the body, but most often will affect the skin, joints, eyes and/or mouth.
 Treatment generally involves steroids and immune suppression.

-If you suspect cGVHD in your child who has had an allogeneic BMT, it is very important to report signs of GVHD early to your health care team so it can be diagnosed and treated as early as possible. cGVHD symptoms can include:
+If you suspect cGVHD in your child who has had an allogeneic BMT, it is very important to report signs of GVHD early to your health care team so we can diagnose and treat it as early as possible. cGVHD symptoms can include:

 - Skin problems such as dryness, rash, itching, peeling, darkening, hard texture and feeling tight